Authorization

 • or even a function

-The format of permissions is free because react-admin never actually uses the permissions itself.
-It’s up to you to use them in your code to hide or display content, redirect the user to another page, or display warnings.
+The permissions format is free because react-admin never actually uses the permissions itself.
+You can use them in your code to hide or display content, redirect the user to another page, or display warnings.

 Following is an example where the authProvider stores the user’s permissions in localStorage upon authentication, and returns these permissions when called with getPermissions: